Ramavarmapuram: Kerala Fire and Rescue Services Academy

 The academy started functioning in June 2007.
 There is a growing demand for trained fire fighting men in foreign countries.
 The Academy is designed to run rescue and fire fighting courses for able bodied youth.
 The Government has requested the Central Government to upgrade the Academy as a national centre for disaster management training.

 Administrative Office of Thrissur City Police Commissioner

 The Administrative Office of Thrissur City Police Commissioner is located in Ramavarmapuram.

 The Thrissur City Police Commissionerate was formed in March 2011 by bifurcating the then existing Thrissur police district into rural and urban.
-The administrative jurisdiction of the City Police Commissioner covers 12 police stations including a women police station and a traffic station.
+The administrative jurisdiction of the City Police Commissioner covers 12 police stations including a women's police station and a traffic station.
 These stations fall in three subdivisions, namely, Thrissur (comprising Thrissur East, Thrissur West and Ollur circles) and Guruvayur (comprising Peramangalam and Guruvayur circles).
 P. Vijayan is the first City Police Commissioner of Thrissur.